ThePowerSerg/SergForkTest/README.md

 # SergForkTest
 This is just a test file.
-We r going to test a fork action.
+We are going to test a fork action.